peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         byte[] data,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from an array of CBOR-encoded bytes, using the given `CBOREncodeOptions`  object to control the decoding process.
+ Generates a CBOR object from an array of CBOR-encoded bytes, using the given  `CBOREncodeOptions` CBOREncodeOptions object to control the decoding process.
 The following example (originally written in C# for the .NET version) implements a method that decodes a text string from a CBOR byte array.
 It's successful only if the CBOR object contains an untagged text string.

     private static String DecodeTextString(byte[] bytes){
             if(bytes == null){ throw new